AvolitesLtd/TitanManual/docs/cue-lists/cue-list-timing.md

 every time, or for unattended operation.
 Each step in the cue list is assigned a time at which it will run.

+> See also [Timelines](../timelines.md) which offer a more streamlined way of producing a show to timecode.

 The console can have up to 4 separate timecode sources.
 For each, the timecode can be read from the system clock, from an internal timecode source, from MIDI, SMPTE or from Winamp.
 Internal timecode is useful for